Peugeot-maker PSA in talks to buy Opel from GM

 Under Chief Executive Carlos Tavares, PSA has rebounded from a 2013-14 brush with bankruptcy to reach record levels of earnings, posting a 6.8 per cent automotive operating margin in the first half of last year.

 The carmaker sold 3.15 million vehicles last year.
-Tavares has signalled openness to a tie-up that would increase PSA’s scale and ability to meet growing investment demands in vehicle electrification, driving technology and connected services.
+Tavares has signaled openness to a tie-up that would increase PSA’s scale and ability to meet growing investment demands in vehicle electrification, driving technology and connected services.

 GM has consistently struggled to make a profit at its Opel division, which includes Britain’s Vauxhall brand.
 It had previously discussed a sale to Canadian parts maker Magna in the aftermath of the financial crisis, before pulling the plug on the tentative deal in 2009.

-The company missed last year’s target of reaching break even in Europe, despite buoyant demand, and warned it would struggle to restore regional profitability before 2018.Report Typo/Error
+The company missed last year’s target of reaching breakeven in Europe, despite buoyant demand, and warned it would struggle to restore regional profitability before 2018.Report Typo/Error